MrItzreal/java-course/README.md

 - The **JVM** is the engine within the JRE that **executes** the code.

 **Installation:** When you download and install the JDK, you automatically get the JRE and JVM included.
 This gives you everything required for both developing and running Java programs.

+## Recommended IDE's by instructor:

+1.  **Eclipse**
+1.  **IntelliJ IDEA**

+## Choosing a Java Project Type in VS Code

+When you use the "Java: Create Java Project" command in VS Code (after installing the "Extension Pack for Java"), you'll be prompted to select a project type.
+This choice determines the project's structure and how external libraries (dependencies) and the build process are managed.
+Here's a breakdown of the common options:

+### 1. No build tools

+- **What it is:** Creates the simplest project structure, typically just a `src` folder for your `.java` source files and potentially a `lib` folder for manually added JAR files.
+- **How it works:** VS Code's Java extensions handle basic compilation and running internally.
+No extra configuration files are needed initially.
+- **Best for:**
+  - Absolute beginners learning core Java syntax (variables, loops, methods, basic classes).
+  - Simple, standalone exercises or examples.
+  - Situations mirroring basic "Java Project" setups in IDEs like Eclipse.
+- **Pros:** Very easy to start with, minimal setup required.
+- **Cons:** Managing many external libraries (dependencies) manually can become difficult for larger projects.

+### 2. Maven

+- **What it is:** A powerful and widely-used build automation and dependency management tool.
+- **How it works:** Uses an XML configuration file named `pom.xml` to define the project's structure, dependencies (which Maven automatically downloads), build steps (compiling, testing, packaging), and more.
+- **Best for:**
+  - Projects requiring external libraries (e.g., web frameworks, utility libraries).
+  - Standardized project structures and build lifecycles.
+  - Most real-world Java applications and many intermediate/advanced courses.
+- **Pros:** Excellent dependency management, standard project format, large ecosystem.
+- **Cons:** XML configuration can be verbose; introduces concepts beyond just writing Java code.

+### 3. Gradle

+- **What it is:** Another popular and flexible build automation and dependency management tool, often seen as a modern alternative to Maven.
+- **How it works:** Uses scripts written in Groovy or Kotlin (`build.gradle` or `build.gradle.kts`) for configuration.
+Offers more flexibility in defining build logic compared to Maven's declarative XML.
+- **Best for:**
+  - Projects requiring complex or custom build logic.
+  - Developers who prefer script-based configuration over XML.
+  - Common in Android development and many modern Java projects.
+- **Pros:** Flexible build scripts, potentially faster builds (due to caching/daemon), growing popularity.
+- **Cons:** Can have a slightly steeper learning curve than Maven initially due to its programmatic nature.

+## Recommendation for Beginners

+If you are just starting a Java course and learning the fundamental concepts, **it's highly recommended to choose "No build tools" initially.** This option minimizes complexity, allowing you to focus purely on the Java language itself, similar to how many introductory courses begin using IDEs like Eclipse.
+You can always transition to Maven or Gradle later as your projects or course require it.

+## Next Steps

+After selecting your desired project type, VS Code will typically ask you to:

+1. Specify the location (folder) where the project should be created.
+2. Provide a name for your project.